What is a Good Blog Structure? (With On-page SEO)

 Best Practices:

-• It can be used to simplify a concept or provide a summary of long boring text.
+• It can be used to simplify a concept or provide a summary of long, boring text.

-“Business Writing for Everyone” is a book authored by Arley Cruthers.
-It has a key takeaway page.
-This is a good example of how key takeaways should be on a content piece.
+Arley Cruthers’s book Business Writing for Everyone has a key takeaway page, a good example of how key takeaways should be in a content piece.

 Also Read